Floods, Landslides Hit Central Japan Months After Major Quake

 Eight temporary housing complexes were affected in Wajima and Suzu, two of the cities on the Noto Peninsula ravaged by the magnitude-7.5 quake, which toppled buildings, triggered tsunami waves and sparked a major fire.

-More than 540 millimetres (21 inches) of rainfall was recorded in Wajima in the 72 hours to Sunday morning -- the heaviest continuous rain since comparative data became available in 1976.
+More than 540 millimetres of rainfall was recorded in Wajima in the 72 hours to Sunday morning - the heaviest continuous rain since comparative data became available in 1976.

 Landslides blocked roads, complicating rescue efforts, and tens of thousands of people in the wider region were urged to evacuate.